solutious/solutious.github.com/blog/_posts/ruby/2009-06-19-net-ssh-repository.md

 ## An Interim Maintainer ##

 I have a hunch there are other developers out there who are willing and able to make contributions to the project.
 My intent is simply to help organize that effort.
 I plan to apply pull requests and patches but I do not plan to continue feature development myself at this time.
-For those interested in contributing, I'm happily excepting patches, pull requests, and even suggestions for minor changes.
+For those interested in contributing, I'm happily accepting patches, pull requests, and even suggestions for minor changes.
 You can email me at `net-ssh@solutious.com`.
 If this is successful and/or helpful to the community, I'll fork over Net::SCP and the rest of the crew as well.

 A final note: I am not a security professional so if anyone has experience in this area and is interested in reviewing changes before they're pulled into the repo please contact me.